ntritran999/number-guessing-game/README.md

-# A mini game made by python
+# A mini game made with python

 You can change the guessing limt if you want.
 Enjoy!